Board Directors

 Our board is made up of these members:

 Melanie has been a registered Osteopath for over 20 years with extensive experience in Osteopathic clinical practice, education, training, accreditation, and assessment.
-She currently practices part-time as an osteopath and is an Approved Panel Member for AHPRA.
-Melanie is a member of the Qualifications and Skills Assessment Committee (QSAC) of AOAC and was actively involved in the recent review and redevelopment of the Standard Pathway Assessment for overseas-trained osteopaths.
-She is a current Professional Reference Group (PRG) member for the Review of Accreditation Standards for Osteopathy Programs in Australia.
+She currently practices part-time as an osteopath and is an Approved Panel Member for Ahpra.
+Melanie was a member of the Qualifications and Skills Assessment Committee (QSAC) of AOAC from 2018 until 2025 and was actively involved in the review and redevelopment of the Standard Pathway Assessment for overseas- trained osteopaths.
+She was a Professional Reference Group (PRG) member for the 2020-2021 Review of Accreditation Standards for Osteopathy Programs in Australia.
+Melanie worked in the Osteopathy program at Victoria University (VU) from 2010 until 2020 as a lecturer, tutor, and clinical educator.
+While there she was involved in curriculum development for the Case-Based, Problem-Based and Technology Enhanced Learning components of the VU integrated program.
+She has also been engaged by private practice in clinical education and development roles supporting osteopathic graduates and other allied health professionals.

 Andrew’s career includes Non-Executive Director roles across various sectors and senior management roles in Local Government.
 He currently is the principal of his own consulting firm.